AstroWell/Knes/README.md

-# Interkosmos
+# Knes
-Science Parts for KSP
+Mod for KSP

-Interkosmos is a mod for Kerbal Space Program, it includes various Science parts.
+Knes is a mod for Kerbal Space Program, it includes various parts.